-In addition, our business may be negatively affected by challenges faced by the larger automotive ecosystem, including challenges arising from growth in car manufacturer subscription service offerings and other alternative business models, automotive tariffs, natural disasters, pandemics and other macroeconomic issues.
+In addition, our business may be negatively affected by challenges faced by the larger automotive ecosystem, including challenges arising from growth in car manufacturer subscription service offerings and other alternative business models that may reduce the value proposition or competitiveness of our services, automotive tariffs, natural disasters, pandemics and other macroeconomic issues.
 Any of the foregoing could have a material adverse effect on our business, results of operations and financial condition.